- EMERGING INITIATIVES

-DeployMass (formerly known as the Massachusetts as a First Customer Program) facilitates the adoption of clean energy or water innovation technologies at public agencies, public academic institutions and municipalities to support the growth and development of Massachusetts-based companies while saving taxpayer dollars.
+DeployMass facilitates the adoption of clean energy technologies by public or public-interest customers to support the growth and development of Massachusetts-based companies while providing broader public benefits.

-DeployMass is a two-phase program, first assessing the technical and commercial readiness of emerging technologies, and then providing support to connect the most viable technologies with the public entities looking to adopt them.
-Eligible companies are based in Massachusetts and have advanced and applied technologies that significantly reduce or eliminate the use of energy from non-renewable sources.
+DeployMass is a two-phase program, first assessing the technical and commercial readiness of emerging technologies, and then providing support to connect viable and impactful technologies with the customers looking to adopt them.

-Companies apply for inclusion in the program and are then reviewed by a third-party technical expert to assess the technology readiness level (TRL) of products developed by applicants.
-Only products that are deemed ready for the commercial market will be placed on the DeployMass Commercially-Ready Technologies (CRT) List and eligible to request program funding to support a deployment with a customer is limited to products included on the CRT List.
+Companies apply for inclusion in the program and are then reviewed by a third-party technical expert to assess the technology readiness level (“TRL”) of products developed by applicants.
+Only products that are deemed ready for the commercial market will be placed on the DeployMass Commercially-Ready Technologies (“CRT”) List.
+Program funding to support a deployment with a customer is limited to products included on the CRT List.

-In order to apply for inclusion on the CRT List, companies must submit an application and complete a 40-minute interview with the technical consultant to be eligible for CRT List review.
+In order to apply for inclusion on the CRT List, companies must submit an application.
+Applicants may be required to complete a 40-minute interview with the technical consultant to be eligible for CRT List review.

 MassCEC is currently accepting applications for the CRT List on a rolling basis.

-There is no formal application process for public entities.
-Public entities interested in one (or more) of the technologies on the CRT List should reach out directly to the company or to DeployMass program staff at DeployMass@MassCEC.com to discuss potential partnerships.
+There is no formal application process for customers.
+Eligible entities interested in one (or more) of the technologies on the CRT List should reach out directly to the company or to DeployMass program staff at DeployMass@MassCEC.com to discuss potential partnerships.

 What types of companies are applying to the program?

-The program is open to clean energy and water innovation technology companies seeking to do business with public entities and have a technology that (1) has a Technology Readiness Level (TRL) of 8-9 (as determined by the NYSERDA TRL); and (2) can provide significant and demonstrable savings to public customers through energy/cost reductions.
+The program is open to clean energy technology companies seeking to do business with public or public interest entities and have a product that (1) has a Technology Readiness Level (TRL) of 8-9 (as determined by the NYSERDA TRL calculator); and (2) can provide meaningful and demonstrable value to customers while reducing GHG emissions.
 To view a list of technologies currently approved for the Program, visit our Commercially-Ready Technologies Page.

-How do you determine whether a company is a “Massachusetts-based company” in order to be eligible for the program?
+How do you determine whether a company is a “Massachusetts-based company”?

-In order to be eligible to apply for the program, applicant companies must currently have and maintain a majority of the following in Massachusetts as applicable (i.e. if four apply, then three must be in Massachusetts.
-If a company has only has three of these components, at least two must be based in Massachusetts):
+In order to be eligible for the Massachusetts funding options of the program, applicant companies must currently have and maintain a majority of the following functions in Massachusetts:

 - Company Headquarters (primary executives located in Massachusetts)